Make an Impact in the Lives of Breast Cancer Patients in Florida

 - We make our voices heard by informing others about breast cancer and by calling, writing, and educating our legislators about important issues in women's heatlh.

 Breast cancer is a political issue.
 Laws regulate and support access to care and health care systems.
-Third-party payors are subject to state and federal regulations.
-In fact, every aspect of breast cancer is touched by public policy.
+Every aspect of breast cancer is touched by public policy.
 WE NEED YOUR HELP.

 The Florida Legislature has provided level-funding for the Mary Brogan Breast and Cervical Cancer Early Detection Program in the 2021-2022 budget.
 Every year, the Florida Breast Cancer Foundation’s (FBCF) Advocacy Committee pushes diligently to protect or expand funding for this critical program.
 Our committee of breast cancer advocates worked persistently during its FBCF Virtual Advocacy Days in January to ensure legislators were aware of the impact that funding cuts for this program would have on Floridian women with breast cancer--delayed screenings lead to late-stage diagnoses, and delayed care leads to more challenges in treatments and sometimes less favorable health outcomes.